wbarber8/nic_phys/README.md

 Authors: Will Barber and Luca Espinosa
 Languages Used: Python

+This repository contains our three main projects for this class.
+In the Blinky folder, we have code that enables the NIC lights to blink on and off.
+The Chat folder contains our Pairwise Communication chat between two Pis.
+Finally, our Network folder contains our Multi User Chat Room that can be run on more than two Pis at the same time.

 Files:
 README.md - this readme file
 released_to.txt - anyone this code is released to